ric9176/chief-joy-officer/README.md

 Why do we want to support streaming?
 What about streaming is important, or useful?

+- Streaming is important because it allows us to send the response to the user in chunks - rather than waiting for the entire response to be generated.
+This is useful because it allows the user to see the response as it is being generated - and it allows us to use the response in a streaming fashion.

 ### On Chat Start:

 The next scope is where "the magic happens".
 On Chat Start is when a user begins a chat session.
 This will happen whenever a user opens a new chat window, or refreshes an existing chat window.

 You'll see that our code is set-up to immediately show the user a chat box requesting them to upload a file.

 ```python
 while files == None: